-Security holders are given the option of receiving an email notification about accessing the Annual Report online or to receive a printed copy of the Annual Report.
+Security holders are given the option of receiving communications from the Company electronically.
+An email notification about accessing the Annual Report online or to receive a printed copy of the Annual Report.
 All shareholders are notified of general meetings in writing by post.
 At the AGM the Chairman encourages questions and comments from security holders relating to the company's activities, management of the company, Annual Financial Report and Remuneration Report.

-7. Recognise and manage risk
+Recognise and manage risk